 The weird old school trackball it has helps you move your cursor around without moving your hand.

-It is a wireless mouse that helps you take the burden of a wire off your shoulders.
+It is a wireless mouse that helps you take the burden of wire off your shoulders.
 While purchasing this mouse, make sure you select the appropriate hand, the picture on the left shows the right-hand version of the mouse.

 It features 4 customizable buttons.